-In 2021, the largest air carrier at the Airport was Air Canada and its family of carriers, which collectively accounted for more than half the market share of total passengers at the Airport.

-The second-largest air carrier in terms of market share in 2021 was WestJet and its family of carriers, which accounted for more than 17 per cent of the market share of total passengers at the Airport.
+In 2023, the largest air carrier in terms of market share at the Airport was Air Canada and its family of carriers, which collectively accounted for more than half the market share of total passengers at the Airport.
+The second-largest air carrier in 2023 was WestJet and its family of carriers.
 The remaining market share is distributed among all other airlines serving the Airport.